jeffreykegler/old_kollos/design/sequence.md

 * A block is a closed range with a span of one, for example, `A**42`.

-* A *trivial range* is a range with a span of zero or one.

 * `pow2(X)` is the largest power of two strictly less than `X`.
 That is